 If you answer "yes" to the second part of the question, then your next move is as obvious as the ice will tear out and wash away any structure.

 Because we keep the cube black, the sun will not destroy or alter the cube composition of your Sea-Doo dock in any way, shape or form.
 Please refer to our FAQ regarding UV issues and their impact on the Jet Dock cube.

 The Jet Dock's warranty is specific to the configuration required by the original craft it was intended for.
-Using the dock for a craft other than that specified during the original purchase could void the warranty.
+Using the floating dock for a boat or personal watercraft other than that specified during the original purchase could void the warranty.
 Consult with a qualified Jet Dock representative should your craft or dry-docking needs change.

 - Do I have to put all the parts together if it is shipped to me?

 - Is it hard to assemble by myself?